-It may be noted that 8-point integration has another disadvantage in addition to cost.
-Fully integrated elements used in the solution of plasticity problems and other problems where Poisson's ratio approaches 0.5 lock up in the constant volume bending modes.
-To preclude locking, an average pressure must be used over the elements; consequently, the zero energy modes are resisted by the deviatoric stresses. if the deviatoric stresses are insignificant relative to the pressure or, even worse, if material failure cause loss of this stress state component, hourglassing will still occur, but with no means of resisting it.
-Sometimes, however, the cost of the fully integrated element may be justified by increased reliability and if used sparingly may actually increase the overall speed.
+8-point integration has another disadvantage in addition to cost.
+Fully integrated elements used in the solution of plasticity problems and other problems where the Poisson's ratio approaches 0.5 lock up in the constant volume bending modes.
+To preclude locking, an average pressure must be used over the elements; consequently, the zero energy modes are resisted by the deviatoric stresses.
+If the deviatoric stresses are insignificant relative to the pressure, or, even worse if material failure causes loss of this stress state component, hourglassing will still occur, but with no means of resisting it.
+Sometimes, however, the cost of the fully integrated element may be justified by increased reliability and, if used sparingly, may actually increase the overall speed.